silverfoxy/MIPS-Verilog/README.md

   <li>.coe TestCases</li>
 </ul>

-In order to run this project, you might need to regenerate memories for Instruction and Data Memory using IPCore in Xilinx.
+In order to run this project, you might need to regenerate memories for Instruction and Data Memory using IPCore in Xilinx ISE Tools.
 You can then load the coe files in your Instruction memory.

 <h3>Single Cycle Processor</h3>
 This part lacks unaligned load in memory and lh sh instructions.